-While an analog "snake" will work for analog and digital boards, a digital console should be paired with the digital snake designed for it.
-Digital snakes use a CAT5E or CAT6 cable to send all the FOH I/O to the stage - or any other networked console or device in the system.
-The greatest advantage of a digital snake: it's a single cable that replaces the large, heavy and cumbersome analog snake and has the ability to communicate with other devices on your audio network.
-It also greatly reduces your chances of having a faulty cable among all those other cables.
+While an analog snake will work for both an analog and digital board, the digital console should be paired with the digital snake designed for it.
+Digital snakes utilize CAT5E or CAT6 cable to transmit all the FOH I/O to the stage, or any other networked console or device in the system.
+The greatest advantage of a digital snake, a single cable replacing the large, heavy and cumbersome analog snake, and the ability to communicate with other devices on your audio network.
+You are also greatly reducing your chances of having a faulty cable among all those other cables.